 Coursework with a B- grade level or above from an accredited graduate school may be transferred.
-See page 42 for additional information.
+See page 41 for additional information.

-Advanced Standing/Validation Exam Credit
+Validation Exam Credit

-MTS offers a limited set of validation examinations to students who desire to earn graduate academic credit based on undergraduate coursework completed at a Bible or Christian liberal arts college, extensive personal study, or other nontransferable learning.
+MTS offers validation examinations to students who desire to earn graduate academic credit based on undergraduate coursework completed at a Bible or Christian liberal arts college, extensive personal study, or other nontransferable learning.
 An examination fee is charged for each validation exam.
 For validation exam information, please contact the MTS office located on the first floor of Fitzwater Hall.

-Validation examinations for academic credit are offered for the following courses:
+Validation examinations for academic credit are offered for all courses.